 Pros

-HubSpot's free version includes all of the basic features a small business needs to manage customer relationships.
-You can monitor your contacts and their stage in your sales pipeline from the same platform you use to manage your email campaigns, calls, and interactions through your website.
-HubSpot's paid versions and premium add-ons extend the functionality of the platform.
-Customers laud HubSpot's intuitive interface, widespread integrations, powerful dashboards, and scalability.
+HubSpot’s free CRM application includes all of the basic features a small business needs to manage customer relations.
+You can monitor your contacts and their stage in your sales pipeline from the same platform you use to manage your email campaigns (also offers a Gmail extension), calls, and interactions through your website.
+HubSpot’s paid versions and premium add-ons extend its CRM functionality.
+Customers laud HubSpot’s intuitive interface, widespread integrations, powerful dashboards, and scalability.

 Cons

-On the other hand, the sheer volume of features HubSpot offers can be overwhelming to some.
-Also, the cost of the full CRM platform with CMS, marketing, service, and sales integrations and all of the add-ons accumulates quickly.
-For long-term planning, an alternative CRM solution might provide a more affordable runway.
+On the other hand, the sheer volume of features HubSpot offers can be overwhelming to some, especially if you are a small business.
+Also, the cost of the full CRM platform with CMS, marketing, service, and sales integrations and all of the add-ons accumulates quickly, like automations.
+An alternative CRM solution, like a CRM for small business, would probably be more affordable long-term.

 Nimble: Best CRM for Office 365 and Google Workspace users